NosIreland/solismon3/README.md

 The data is pulled directly from Solis WiFi stick.
 You need to provide serial number and IP address of the stick.
-Metrics are published to MQTT and Prometheus, or just MQTT The polled registers and their meaning are stored in registers.py file.
-The list is not final.
+Metrics are published to MQTT and Prometheus, or just MQTT The registers to be polled and their meaning are stored in registers.py file.
+I have populated file already with registers that I use.
+The list is not final but shoudl be good enough for most cases.

 ## Configuration
 ### config.py